The Falcon Takes Over: Production

-The film was the second adaptation of a Marlowe story, after Time to Kill, released earlier in the same year.
-That film, also, did not use Marlowe as the main character, changing the name to Michael Shayne.
-RKO had replaced its "Saint" series with "The Falcon," in 1941.
-Both starred George Sanders.
-Sanders had starred in an unrelated film called The Saint Takes Over in 1940.
+The film, based on Farewell, My Lovely by Raymond Chandler, was the first adaptation of a Philip Marlowe story, before Time to Kill, released later in the same year.
+That film, though, did not use Marlowe as the main character, changing the character's name to Michael Shayne (Lloyd Nolan).
+RKO had replaced its The Saint series with The Falcon in 1941.
+Both series starred George Sanders.

 Reception

 The Falcon Takes Over was considered a "co-feature" or the second half of a double bill.
-Theodore Strauss in his review for The New York Times, wrote, "For a man of Mr. Sanders's cool talents, "The Falcon Takes Over" is a distinct waste of time."
+Theodore Strauss in his review for The New York Times, wrote, "For a man of Mr. Sanders's cool talents, The Falcon Takes Over is a distinct waste of time."
 Later, similar reviews were received.
 Critic Louis Black, in a 1999 article for The Austin Chronicle, wrote that the film "... had none of the atmosphere of Chandler's book" and recommended instead, the later adaptation, Murder, My Sweet (1944).

-Film reviewer Bruce Newman, wrote in San Jose Mercury News, "The studios had so little interest in the character that in the first two movie adaptations of Chandler's books, he was replaced.
+In 2002, film reviewer Bruce Newman, wrote in San Jose Mercury News, "The studios had so little interest in the character that in the first two movie adaptations of Chandler's books, he was replaced.
 When RKO bought the screen rights to Farewell, My Lovely, the studio made a craven bid to cash in on the popularity of the Warner Bros. hit, The Maltese Falcon, turning Marlowe into a detective called the Falcon (played by George Sanders) and releasing the movie with the title, The Falcon Takes Over".